-Replication lets you create a redundant failover device for one CFA (primary CFA) using another CFA (secondary CFA).
+Replication lets you create a redundant failover device for one Cloud Failover Appliance (CFA) (primary CFA) using another CFA (secondary CFA).
 There are two primary modes of replication—standard and cloud.

 When you enable replication, you dedicate the entire RAID on the secondary CFA to a copy of the data for the clients you have set to replicate.

 In addition, CFA byte-level replication allows for only the changes to a file to be transferred.
 Byte-level replication will significantly reduce the time and bandwidth required for replication.

 To use replication, you need: